oracle-livelabs/apex/forms-to-apex/5-enhance-oracle-forms/5-enahnce-oracle-forms.md

      ![App Builder](images/order-nav.png " ")

-7. Customers and Orders entries are created and now you need to define the Parent List Entry for the rest of the entries.
-In the Desktop Navigation Menu, go to the Customer and Order options to select the proper parent entry.
+7. Customers and orders entries are created and now you need to define the parent list entry for the rest of the entries.
+In the desktop navigation menu, go to the Customer and Order options to select the proper parent entry.

-8. Click each Customer entries.
-For Parent list entry, select **Customers** and click **Apply Changes**.
+8. Click each customer entries.
+For parent list entry, select **Customers** and click **Apply Changes**.

     ![App Builder](images/parent-list.png " ")

     ![App Builder](images/customers-nav.png " ")

-9. Click each Order entries.
-For Parent List Entry, select **Orders** and click **Apply Changes**.
+9. Click each order entries.
+For parent List Entry, select **Orders** and click **Apply Changes**.

-10. Finally, the Menu looks cleaner and easy to use.
+10. Finally, the menu looks cleaner and easy to use.

     ![App Builder](images/menu.png " ")